rkwaysltd/gke-infra/README.md

         | `CLOUDFLARE_DOMAIN_LIST_PROD` | `cloudflare_domain_list` | Comma separated list of domains managed by Cloudflare token (production domains) |
         | `CLOUDFLARE_DOMAIN_INGRESS_RR_DEV` | `cloudflare_domain_ingress_rr` | Domain with A-type DNS resource record, one from the above list (development) |
         | `CLOUDFLARE_DOMAIN_INGRESS_RR_PROD` | `cloudflare_domain_ingress_rr` | Domain with A-type DNS resource record, one from the above list (production) |

+1. Do a `git push` to the `main` branch of your project.
+That should create GKE cluster with some resources in it (and install all the CRDs in Kubernetes).

+1. Set `terraform_preflight` to false in `variables.dev.tfvars.json` and do another git push.
+That should create rest of the resources.

+1. Git push to the `main-prod` branch.

+1. Set `terraform_preflight` to false in `variables.prod.tfvars.json` and again a `git push`.

 ## Local machine `kubectl`